-'''

-project1-6.0/ project2-6.0/ project3-6.0/

-'''
+project1-7.0/ project2-7.0/ project3-7.0/

-If, on the other hand, you do not intend to do your work on nice.fas.harvard.edu, you may proceed to download a gzip-compressed tarball or a ZIP file containing this project3-6.0/ directory from the course's website to your local machine.
-Or, of course, can you transfer the directory itself via SFTP to your local machine.
-However, prior to disconnecting from nice.fas.harvard.edu, be sure to examine cscie259.cshrc in ~cscie259/pub/etc/, so that you know how to configure your machine; note that we expect use of J2SE SDK 1.4.2, Apache's Ant 1.6.5, Apache's Tomcat 5.5.16 (and its compatibility package), Apache's Xerces-J 2.8.0, and Apache's Xalan-J 2.7.0.56
+If, on the other hand, you do not intend to do your work on nice.fas.harvard.edu, you may proceed to download a gzip-compressed tarball or a ZIP file containing this project3-7.0/ directory from the course's website to your local machine.
+Or, of course, you can transfer the directory itself via SFTP to your local machine.
+Refer to this document's Appendix for further directions.